National Conference FAQ

 When is the deadline to register for the conference?

-Registration for the National Conference will close on June 30.
-We encourage you to register at your earliest convenience as we anticipate sessions will fill up quickly.
+Registration for the National Conference will close on June 26.
+We encourage you to register at your earliest convenience as we anticipate a sell out crowd.

-When you register, you will need to choose which sessions you will attend, as seat availability in each session is limited.
-A complete conference schedule with session descriptions is now available on our website at: https://www.apraxia-kids.org/apraxia-kids-national-conference/.
+Registration will be open mid March.
+When you register, you will need to choose which sessions you will attend.
+Prior to registering, please look at the complete conference schedule with session descriptions and speaker bios which will be available on our website in mid March at: https://www.apraxia-kids.org/apraxia-kids-national-conference/

 Does the registration fee cover more than one person’s attendance?